Manaslu Circuit Trek - 14 Days

 Vegetarian meals are widely available, and locally grown seasonal vegetables are available; we (GAT) recommend vegetarian dishes at higher elevations for better digestion during the trek.

-Drinking water is available throughout the Manaslu Circuit Trek in Nepal.
+Drinking water is available throughout the Manaslu Region Trek in Nepal.
 Along the way, teahouses offer refills or sell bottled and filtered water.
 We do not encourage purchasing bottled water, as it could harm the environment.
 We are strongly concerned about it.
 Keep the environment clean.

-Nepal Manaslu Circuit Trek Difficulty
+Manslu Circuit Trek Difficulty

-The Nepal Manaslu Circuit Trek passes through high-altitude passes and remote trails and experiences various weather conditions.
+The Manaslu Circuit Trek passes through high-altitude passes and remote trails and experiences various weather conditions.
 Unlike the Annapurna Circuit, Manaslu’s Larkya La Pass (5106 meters) demands proper acclimatization days.
 You also need cold-weather gear and equipment to face frigid conditions.

 On average, trekkers require 5-6 hours daily of hiking over rocky moraines, suspension bridges, and rugged Himalayan terrain.
 Our government-certified guides ensure your safety by checking your oxygen levels and guiding you through the Manaslu Circuit and Larkya La Pass Trekking at a steady but comfortable pace to prevent altitude sickness (AMS).

-However, if you are physically fit and have experience with trekking, the Manaslu Trekking in Nepal will be a perfect adventure for you.
+However, if you are physically fit and have experience with trekking, the Manaslu Trek in Nepal will be a perfect adventure for you.
 Beginners with good stamina and high morale can also participate in this trek with Global Adventure Trekking.
 Our expert guides will take you through the trails, ensuring a safe and memorable trek.

 Conquer the Manaslu Circuit with the utmost safety.
 Book your trek with Global Adventure Trekking.